#impactai

 Screenshot 2026-04-13 at 12.41.29 PM

-By late 2024, Impact had a functioning network, a hiring system, and on-set tools keeping crew engaged through production.
-The ecosystem worked but it was a closed environment.
+By late 2024, Impact had a functioning network, hiring system, and on-set tools.
+The ecosystem worked — but it was a closed environment.
 You had to already be inside it to understand why it was valuable.
+Acquisition was the bottleneck.

-The conversion mechanic was deliberately ungated.
-Anyone could search and browse real results.
-The wall appeared only at the moment of intent — connect, message, or view a full profile triggered a sign-up prompt.
+Instead of asking people to sign up first, we built impactAI — a conversational search tool powered by an LLM connected directly to the Impact database, available to anyone without logging in.
+The wall appeared only at the moment of intent: connect, message, or view a full profile triggered a sign-up prompt.
 Value demonstrated before the ask.

 Business Goal